Suspected Medicine Adverse Reaction Search (SMARS) Disclaimer

 reactions to medicines but does not include:

-- reports from the last three months.
+- reports from the last two months.

 About the release of this information